Generative Engine Optimisation Agency: Why Earned Media Wins AI Visibility

 Which means getting cited is not really a technical trick.
 It is the same job PR has always done.
 Get credible third parties to say good things about you in public, in places that carry weight.

 There is a twist that makes this even more of a PR job than an SEO one.
 Search Engine Land found in June that AI Overviews lean on independent listicles, and off self-serving pages they recommend a competitor 69% of the time.
-You cannot write your own way into the answer.
-Someone else has to put you there.
+That means you cannot write your own way into the answer, someone else has to put you there.

-This is the bit we find properly funny.
-The industry spent twenty years telling PR people that SEO was the serious discipline and earned media was fluff.
-Now the most advanced search technology on earth runs on exactly the thing PR has always sold.
-Earned reputation.
+And this is the bit we find amusing; the industry spent twenty years telling PR people that SEO was the serious discipline and it was earned media that was the fluff.
+Now the most advanced search technology on earth runs on exactly the thing PR has always sold; earned reputation.

 GEO, AEO and SEO: what is actually different